7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 7
+Worked on IBM Week 2 Machine Learning course - Linear Regression

+# Day 6
+Unable to commit but studied Week 2 of IBM Machine Learning on Coursera

+# Day 5
+Implemented Logistic Regression on the dataset.
+(Personal Project)

+# Day 4
+EDA on a dataset related to personal project.

+# Day 3
+Working on personal project.
+Will make repo public once project is completed.

+# Day 2
+Started woring with pandas.
+Played around with a csv file.

 # Day 1
 Starting small.
 Created a hello world python program.

-# Day 2
-Started woring with pandas.
-Played around with a csv file.

-# Day 3
-Working on personal project.
-Will make repo public once project is completed.

-# Day 4
-EDA on a dataset related to personal project.

-# Day 5
-Implemented Logistic Regression on the dataset.
-(Personal Project)